rkalyankumar77/SoxPlusGPT/README.md

 Note that `ollama pull mistral` command should be done once to download mistral model which is 4GB size.

-3. Clone this project to your laptop 3.
-Clone this project to your laptop.
+1. Clone this project to your laptop.
 I assume you'll clone it to C:\Projects directory.
 Use following command to clone:

 ```shell
 git clone https://github.com/rkalyankumar77/SoxPlusGPT.git